-Muscle Testing for You and Your Animals
+Muscle Testing for You and Your Pets

 Do you ever feel confused when looking for a supplement, food or even a toy for your pet?
 How do you know which one is the best for them?
 Even with personal referrals, what works for one animal may not work for another.
+Have you tried muscle testing?

 So how do you know?